Best Nonprofit CRMs (Updated 2023)

 While most CRMs come with basic data management and communication features, not every solution comes with the complete toolkit you need out of the box.

-For most nonprofits, an all-in-one solution will fill your organization’s CRM needs in addition to fundraising, payment processing, communication, major gift management, and more.
+For most nonprofits, an all-in-one solution is a good starting point.
+You want to make sure the solution offers fundraising, payment processing, communication, major gift management, and more and that it can scale as you grow.

 Let’s dive a little deeper into these key nonprofit CRM features.